On the Advantage and Disadvantage of History for Life

-On the Advantage and Disadvantage of History for Life (Unzeitgemässe Betrachtungen.
+"On the Advantage and Disadvantage of History for Life" (Unzeitgemässe Betrachtungen.
 Zweites Stück: Vom Nutzen und Nachtheil der Historie für das Leben) is a work by Friedrich Nietzsche published in 1874 and the second of his four Untimely Meditations.
 The treatise is considered an important work from Nietzsche's early creative period (see Friedrich Nietzsche bibliography).
 In it, he criticizes his academic contemporaries who, in his opinion, either overestimate or misjudge the importance of history.
 This work also anticipates Nietzsche's later themes and has received comparatively great attention.

 Overview

 Nietzsche's Untimely Meditations are primarily writings of cultural criticism and are not as thematically broad as Nietzsche's later, consistently philosophical works.
-However, he approaches the subject from different angles.
-Thus, when he deals with the possibilities of historical science, he addresses the topics of philosophy of history and philosophy of science.
+However, he approaches the subject from different angles: treating the possibilities of historical science, he addresses the topics of philosophy of history and philosophy of science.
 On the other hand, by relating history to (human) life, he also engages in a kind of anthropology.
 The text is written within the framework of these four subjects.

 Several interpreters have pointed out that Nietzsche's term Historie in particular is not clearly defined in the text, but fluctuates between the meanings of 'history' (res gestae, the actual events), 'historiography' (historia rerum gestarum, the narration of events) and 'historical science'.
 This should be borne in mind when Nietzsche's terminology is used in the following.

 After an introduction in which Nietzsche shares his personal motivation for writing the book, the first chapter examines the origin of "history".
 The animal lives only in the present - with a modest degree of happiness - and is therefore unhistorical.
 Humans, in contrast, have the ability to remember.
 This enables them to create culture.
 On the other hand, individual memories and collective records are always a burden.
 Once this burden becomes too great, the capacity of a person or people to survive is inhibited.
 In Nietzsche's eyes, history is therefore both a necessity and a threat.

 The second and third chapters deal with three functions that history has.
 "Monumental" history drives people to great deeds, "antiquarian" history preserves their collective identity, and "critical history" eliminates harmful memories.
 However, all three functions could turn pathological, which is why they must be in balance with one another.
 This categorization by Nietzsche is probably the best-known content of the text and has been taken up and interpreted in many ways.